greenerservices/greenerservices.github.io/app/principles/actions/4c-select-greener-data-centre-providers.md

 When working with hyperscalers, confirm that these tools and professional services are available where your organization is consuming cloud services.

 #### Environmental benefit:
-Ensure Cloud Provider supply tools for reporting on environmental impact and actionable data on carbon intensity
+Actionable data empowers action!

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Placeholder"
+  html: "Coming soon!"
 }) }}